slothAD/XPRising/Documentation.md

 <details>
 <summary>Mastery</summary>

-The stat IDs that the mastery of a given weapon should boost are shown on the table below.
+The stat IDs that weapon mastery and bloodline mastery used to determine which stats to boost are shown on below.

 Stat IDs copied from the code.
 PhysicalPower = 0,